lucko/spark-docs/docs/misc/spark-raw-data.md

 ### Example code

-Here is a simple CLI tool written with NodeJS which illustrates how the raw data can be parsed: https://github.com/lucko/spark2json
+Here is a simple CLI tool written with Node.js which illustrates how the raw data can be parsed: https://github.com/lucko/spark2json

 (this is actually the code that powers the JSON endpoint above :stuck_out_tongue:)